cyrus-and/gdb-dashboard/README.md

  * No GDB command has been redefined, instead all the features are available as subcommands of the main `dashboard` command.

+## Requirements

+GDB dashboard requires at least GDB 7.7 compiled with Python 2.7 in order to work properly.
+See [#1](https://github.com/cyrus-and/gdb-dashboard/issues/1) for more details/workarounds.

+On Windows the `windows-curses` Python package is needed in order to obtain the correct terminal size.

 ## Default modules

 Follows the list of bundled default modules.
 Refer to the GDB help system for